-Our highest priority for the coming year is the safety and health of our students, faculty, and staff, and, by extension, their families and others they interact with when not on campus.
-This translates into learning experiences for students—and teaching, research, and work for faculty and staff—that are safe, rewarding, and productive, despite extremely challenging circumstances.
+Our highest priority is the safety and health of our students, faculty, and staff, and, by extension, their families and others they interact with when not on campus.
+This translates into learning experiences for students—and teaching, research, and work for faculty and staff—that are safe, rewarding, and productive, despite challenging circumstances.

-To carry out our health and safety strategies, we are closely monitoring the evolving guidance from the
+To carry out our health and safety strategies, we are closely monitoring the guidance from the

 U.S. Centers for Disease Control and Prevention (CDC), the Colorado Department of Public Health and Environment (CDPHE), and Denver Public Health.
 We are treating their recommendations and requirements as minimum standards when updating our plans.

-Note that these current protocols may change depending on public health guidance.
-Thank you for your patience and understanding.
+These protocols may change depending on the latest public health guidance.

 Allow a minimum of 30 minutes to check in.